I think you’ll agree with me when I say: HSC Creative Writing is REALLY hard.

 Read our in-depth article on developing your character here:

-So you understand how to skilfully explore Discovery for your story.
+So you understand how to carefully create meaning for your HSC Creative Writing piece.
 Tick.

 You’ve got a sophisticated character.
 Tick.